1) Understand the Dynamics of Love Addiction & Addicted Relationships

 In early recovery love addicts easily blame our partner or ex partners-- always distracting or avoiding the self- we obsessively think about what they did, didn't do; said, or didn't say for the situation we're in.
 Inevitably, blaming will only halt any chance of growth and recovery.

-Recovery is NOT about them (him or her)-- Your Happiness or Pain is not about them-- unless they are in a relationship and involved in a recovery program with you.
+Recovery is NOT about your partner -- Your Happiness or Pain is not about him or her-- unless they are in a relationship and involved in a recovery program with you.
 What they do or don't do, say or don't say...
 IS NOT about you.
-Don't take on anothers responsibility, take on your own, only.
+Don't take on anothers persons responsibility, take on your own, only.
 Early on- this is very difficult to comprehend- but try as best you can today.

 Change will only come with you.
 Change comes by your choices and willingness and true desire to make change- and what you focus on a day to day basis.